Spring water vs distilled water, which is the healthiest and best for you?

 It is believed that spring water is one of the safest type of drinking water.
 It is pure and natural and contains all the essential minerals that the human body needs.
 Natural spring water is free of toxins.
 It has the ideal mineral composition that the human body needs.

-It is drinking water in its most natural and raw form.
-It is the way in which nature intends.
+It is drinking water in its most natural and raw form – the way in which nature intends.
 This water is safe for people of all ages.

 Spring water has a very refreshing taste.
 Coffee, tea and other drinks made from it also taste great.